 - No before or after school clubs will be running.

 - All messages for staff should be emailed into the firstname.lastname@example.org inbox.
 Staff will not be able to meet with you at the start and end of the school day.

 Staggered timings for the school day:

-- All pupils should arrive in the morning between 8:45 and 8:55am.
-Gates will be shut at 8:55am.
+- All pupils should arrive in the morning between 8:45 and 9:00am.
+Gates will be shut at 9:00am.
+This is a staggered starting window, not an 8:45 start, and pupils can arrive at any time within the window.
 Staggered finish times are detailed below.

 - You can wait on the playgrounds (socially distanced) for your child to meet you, but you cannot wait along the side of year 5 as this area is a walkway.
 There are 2 metre markings around the school site.

 - All necessary school equipment will be provided.